 The attached memorandum is Food Distribution Policy Memo FD-110, which clarifies requirements in crediting for, and use of, USDA donated foods in contracts with food service management companies, and provides guidance to ensure compliance with such requirements in the first and final years of such contracts.

 Geographic Preference for the Procurement of Unprocessed Agricultural Products in the Child Nutrition Programs

 The purpose of this memorandum is to update the definition of what is considered “unprocessed” for the purposes of applying the optional geographic preference for procurement in the child nutrition programs.

 Please be aware that the procurement questions from July 22, 2009 have been revised.
 This new set of procurement questions supersedes the previous set, as a change has been made to the second Q&A under “Local Purchasing."

-In response to several requests and to assist SAs and SFAs in their compliance efforts, we are providing the following prototype contract language requiring the return of purchase incentives to SFAs.
+In response to several requests and to assist state agencies and school food authorities in their compliance efforts, we are providing the following prototype contract language requiring the return of purchase incentives to SFAs.